fsharp/fsharp/README.md

 ### Building on Linux and other Unix systems:

-Building F# on Unix-type platforms requires [Mono](http://www.mono-project.com/download/) 4.4 or higher.
-If you get a complaint in subsequent steps about `xbuild` being missing, it means you don't have Mono installed.
+Building F# on Unix-type platforms requires [Mono](http://www.mono-project.com/download/) 5.0 or higher.

-The usual:

 	./autogen.sh --prefix=/usr
 	make
 	sudo make install

-By default that makes optimized binaries.
+That build and installs optimized binaries.
 To make debug, use ```make CONFIG=debug```

 ### Building on macOS

-Building on macOS requires an install of the Xamarin tools.
+Building on macOS requires an install of the latest Xamarin tools or Mono package.
 Use a prefix to your version of Mono:

 	./autogen.sh --prefix=/Library/Frameworks/Mono.framework/Versions/Current/
 	make
 	sudo make install

-By default that makes optimized binaries.
+That build and installs optimized binaries.
 To make debug, use ```make CONFIG=debug```

 ### Building on Windows